 Bloodgood Japanese Maple is recommended for the following landscape applications:

-Bloodgood Japanese Maple has attractive burgundy foliage which emerges deep purple in spring.
+Bloodgood Japanese Maple is primarily valued in the landscape for its ornamental globe-shaped form.
+It features subtle corymbs of red flowers rising above the foliage in mid spring before the leaves.
+It has attractive burgundy deciduous foliage which emerges deep purple in spring.
 The lobed palmate leaves are highly ornamental and turn an outstanding scarlet in the fall.
-It features subtle corymbs of red flowers rising above the foliage in mid spring before the leaves.
-It produces red samaras from early to mid fall.
 The rough gray bark and red branches add an interesting dimension to the landscape.